 CxSAST works with the tools your developers are already using as it seamlessly integrates with most of the common development programs available at every stage of the SDLC.
 CxSAST’s features such as incremental code scanning and the best fix location made it ideal for any continuous integration continuous development (CICD) environment.

-When vulnerabilities are detected in the PHP code, CxSAST will not only identify the best fix location, but will also offer resources to the developer to understand how the attack vector work as well as remediation advice which will help them ensure similar mistakes are avoided in the future.
+When Checkmarx static php vulnerability scanner detects a vulnerability in the PHP code, it will not only identify the best fix location, but will also offer resources to the developer to understand how the attack vector work as well as remediation advice which will help them ensure similar mistakes are avoided in the future.

 To read about the interesting relationship between Facebook and PHP, be sure to read Do Developers at Facebook use PHP Static Analysis Tools?